NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 # Security and Privacy Considerations {#securityConsiderations}

-DNS Cookies provides limited protection to DNS servers and clients against a variety of denial-of-service and amplification/forgery or cache poisoning attacks by off-path attackers.
+DNS Cookies provide limited protection to DNS servers and clients against a variety of denial-of-service and amplification/forgery or cache poisoning attacks by off-path attackers.
 They provide no protection against on-path adversaries that can observe the plaintext DNS traffic.
 An on-path adversary